apache/flink/docs/setup/config.md

 This parameter is only evaluated, if `taskmanager.memory.size` is not set.
 - `jobclient.polling.interval`: The interval (in seconds) in which the client polls the JobManager for the status of its job (DEFAULT: 2).
-- `taskmanager.runtime.max-fan`: The maximal fan-in for external merge joins and fan-out for spilling hash tables.
-Limits the number of file handles per operator, but may cause intermediate merging/partitioning, if set too small (DEFAULT: 128).
-- `taskmanager.runtime.sort-spilling-threshold`: A sort operation starts spilling when this fraction of its memory budget is full (DEFAULT: 0.8).
 - `taskmanager.heartbeat-interval`: The interval in which the TaskManager sends heartbeats to the JobManager.
 - `jobmanager.max-heartbeat-delay-before-failure.msecs`: The maximum time that a